-The Treasury Management Strategy details the approach that the Council will take for investing and borrowing over the next year, including the budgetary implications of the planned investment and borrowing strategy and a number of treasury management indicators that the CIPFA Code requires.
+The Treasury Management Strategy details the approach that the Council will take for investing and borrowing over the next year, including the budgetary implications of the planned investment and borrowing strategy, and a number of treasury management indicators that the CIPFA Code requires.

 - 1.14 The 2018/19 Strategy has not changed significantly from that of the 2017/18 Strategy.
-Matters that merit the attention of Members along with any changes made are summarised below:- - Section 2 Economic context, provided by Arlingclose, highlights that the major external influence on the strategy is negotiating the UK's exit from the European Union and agreeing future trading arrangements.
-The domestic economy has remained relatively robust since the surprise outcome of the 2016 referendum, but there are indications that uncertainty over the future is now weighing on growth.
+Matters that merit the attention of Members are summarised below:- - Section 2 Economic context, provided by Arlingclose, the Council's treasury management advisor, and highlights that the major external influence on the strategy is negotiating the UK's exit from the European Union and agreeing future trading arrangements.
+The domestic economy has remained relatively robust since the outcome of the 2016 referendum, but there are indications that uncertainty over the future is now weighing on growth.
 Transitional arrangements will also extend the period of uncertainty for several years.
-Economic growth is therefore forecast to remain sluggish throughout 2018/19. - Section 4 Local context.
+Economic growth is therefore forecast to remain sluggish throughout 2018/19.

+- Section 4 Local context.
 This section summarises the anticipated treasury position in 2018/19.
-Activity in 2018/19 as in 2017/18 will focus more on borrowing and less on investing; as the Council's requirement to borrow is forecast to grow due to a planned increase in capital expenditure, whilst there less surplus cash to invest as services plan to spend reserves.

-- Section 5 Investment Strategy.
-This section is largely a continuation of the 2017/18 strategy, the aim being to invest its funds prudently, and to have regard to the security and liquidity of its investments before seeking the highest rate of return, or yield. - Section 6 Borrowing Strategy.
+Activity in 2018/19, as in 2017/18 will focus more on borrowing and less on investing; as the Council's requirement to borrow is forecast to grow due to a planned increase in capital expenditure, and there is less surplus cash to invest as services plan to spend reserves. - Section 5 Investment Strategy.
+This section is largely a continuation of the 2017/18 strategy, the aim being to invest its funds prudently and to have regard to the security and liquidity of its investments before seeking the highest rate of return, or yield. - Section 6 Borrowing Strategy.
 Again, this section is largely a continuation of the 2017/18 strategy.
-The Council continues to forecast a significant long term borrowing requirement for some time.
-The required amounts needs to be confirmed before a commitment to long term borrowing is made, and the use of short term borrowing will be used to assist during this period.
+The Council continues to forecast a significant long term borrowing requirement.
+The required amounts needs to be confirmed before a commitment to long term borrowing is made and the use of short term borrowing will be used to assist during this period. - 1.15 As required by the Council's Financial Procedure Rules, the Strategy was reviewed by Audit Committee on 24th January 2018 and will also be reported to Council on 20th February 2018.
+Audit Committee scrutinised the report, and recommended it to Cabinet.
+Concerns were raised about the potential risk arising from late availability of CIPFA guidance on the updated Codes of Practice.
+The Audit Committee agreed to receive an update on progress in in implementing the new Codes of Practice in the second quarter of financial year 2018/19.